avl/noatun/docs/docs.md

 /// Define our root database object.
 Here we have a single pod (plain old data) field of type u32.
 /// (This is an oversimplified example.)
 /// See docs for what types are supported by the noatun_object macro.
-/// It is also possible to implement completely custom types by implementing the [`noatun::Object`]
+/// It is also possible to implement completely custom types by implementing the [`crate::prelude::Object`]
 /// macro manually.
 noatun_object!(
     struct Warehouse {